 Awards.
-The Incentive Plan provides for the grant to eligible persons of stock options, stock appreciation rights, restricted stock, restricted stock units, or RSUs, performance shares, performance awards, dividend equivalents and other stock-based awards, which we refer to collectively as the awards.
-The Incentive Plan also includes an automatic grant program for the non-employee members of our board.
+The Incentive Plan provides for the grant to eligible persons of stock options, restricted stock, restricted stock units, or RSUs, performance shares, performance awards, dividend equivalents and other stock-based awards, which we refer to collectively as the awards.
+An aggregate of shares of our outstanding common stock on a fully diluted basis upon completion of this offering have been reserved for issuance under the Incentive Plan.
+In addition, during any one calendar year grants to any one participant which represent or are designated in common stock shall not exceed .
+These stock amounts are subject to anti-dilution adjustments in the event of certain changes in our capital structure, as described below.